blessontomjoseph/Cycle-GAN/README.md

 #### Optimizations
 - The generator is optimized using 3 loss functions
     -  mean L1 Loss between real image and produced fake image from both the networks
-    -  mean L1 Loss between real images and reproduces versions of real image from fake image this is the cycle loss
+    -  mean L1 Loss between real images and reproduced versions of real images from fake images on both the generative networks this is the cycle loss
     -  mean MSE Loss between disriminator output of fake images and real labels,here real labels are ones and fake labels are zeros

 ![arch](rd_files/gen.jpg)